 In this post, we’ll examine the pro’s and con’s of making homemade versus store-bought pies (especially when it comes to pumpkin pie) as well as how to add a touch of “homemade” to any pie you make, whether it’s all homemade or not.

-Rada’s own Kristi Kay made a pumpkin pie using a store-bought can and baked with her mother, who made a pumpkin pie using an acutal pumpkin.
+Rada’s own Kristi Kay made a pumpkin pie using a store-bought can.
+She baked it with her mother, who then made a pumpkin pie using an actual pumpkin.
 They then compared the two.

 - There are no “unknown ingredients or preservatives” added.